Slideshow: Diabetes Complications -- Eye Problems and Blindness

-You can help prevent eye problems by keeping your blood sugar, blood pressure, and cholesterol under control.
-A major study found that people with diabetes who managed their diabetes intensely had much lower rate of diabetic retinopathy as those who followed standard diabetes treatment.
+Keep your blood sugar, blood pressure, and cholesterol under control.
+A major study found that people with diabetes who managed their disease intensely had much lower rates of diabetic retinopathy than those who followed standard treatment.
 It also helps to stop smoking.
-And it's very important to get an annual dilated eye exam to detect early signs of the disease.
+And it's very important to get an annual dilated eye exam to spot early signs of the disease.

 Glaucoma and Diabetes

-While anyone over 40 is at increased risk of glaucoma, people with diabetes are 40% more likely to develop it.
-Your chances increase the longer you have diabetes.
-Glaucoma may cause bright halos or colored rings around lights, but usually has no symptoms.
+While anyone over 40 is at increased risk of glaucoma, people with diabetes are 40% more likely to get it.
+Your chances rise the longer you have diabetes.
+Glaucoma can cause bright halos or colored rings around lights, but it usually has no symptoms.
 Untreated, it can cause an increase in eye pressure that damages the optic nerve, resulting in vision loss and blindness.
-Glaucoma can be treated with drops to lower eye pressure, or laser or conventional surgery.
+It can be treated with drops to lower eye pressure, or with laser or conventional surgery.

 Cataracts and Diabetes

-If you have diabetes, you're 60% more likely to develop cataracts -- and you're more likely to get them at a younger age than people without diabetes.
+If you have diabetes, you're 60% more likely to get cataracts -- and you’ll probably get them at a younger age than people without diabetes.
 Poor control of blood sugar can speed up this condition.
-With a cataract, the lens in the eye becomes cloudy, which blocks light and makes everything look hazy.
-Cataract surgery -- when the eye's natural lens is replaced with an artificial lens -- can help vision.
-Sometimes diabetic retinopathy can get worse after cataract surgery.
+With a cataract, the lens in your eye becomes cloudy.
+This blocks light and makes everything look hazy.
+Cataract surgery, where the eye's natural lens is replaced with an artificial one, can help vision.
+Sometimes diabetic retinopathy can get worse after cataract surgery, though.

 See Your Doctor

 If you have diabetes and have any of these symptoms, see your doctor right away:

 Blurry or hazy vision

 Spots, floaters, or shadows